FNALLPC/statistics-das/README.md

     git clone https://github.com/FNALLPC/statistics-das.git
     ```
     Make sure to use https and NOT ssh on `coffea.casa`.
+4. Initialize the environment:

+    ```bash
+    conda init
+    source  /home/cms-jovyan/.bashrc
+    ```
-4. To open a notebook, e.g. `statistics-das/0/exercise_0.ipynb`, simply click on the file.
+5. To open a notebook, e.g. `statistics-das/0/exercise_0.ipynb`, simply click on the file.
-5. When using `combine` or `text2workspace.py` you may encounter "command not found" error.
+6. When using `combine` or `text2workspace.py` you may encounter "command not found" error.
 If so, open a terminal and update the following environment variables:

     ```
     export PATH=$PATH:/tmp/HiggsAnalysis/CombinedLimit/build/bin/